meadiljan/Student-AI-Companion/DEPLOYMENT_GUIDE.md

 The Vite configuration has been simplified to resolve React production build issues:
 - Removed complex manual chunking that was causing conflicts
 - Simplified to use safe, basic chunking strategy
-- Removed problematic `dyadComponentTagger` plugin from production builds
+- Removed problematic component tagger plugin from production builds

 **If you still see issues**:
 1. Check browser console for JavaScript errors